How I Get Around

 Ali graduated summa cum laude from Loyola Law School, where he was recognized for his academic excellence and advocacy skills.
 He holds a Bachelor of Science in Finance from San Diego State University.

 • Member of trial team in the Oregon Labor Day wildfire litigation, preparing to put more than a dozen plaintiffs’ damages before Oregon juries in the forthcoming year.
 In 2023, Edelson secured a first-of-its-kind jury verdict holding PacifiCorp—the utility in the fire area—liable to a certified class of thousands of Oregonians.
-In subsequent damages trials, the firm has already recovered $220 million for wildfire survivors.
+To date, we’ve won over $1 billion in verdicts and judgments for the survivors whose cases have proceeded to trial.
 James v.
 PacifiCorp, No. 20-cv-33885 (Multonomah Cty., Or.)

 • Litigating on behalf of hundreds of wildfire survivors against Xcel Energy in Colorado in action arising from Marshall wildfire.
 Case set for jury trial in fall, 2025.
 In re Marshall Fire Litigation, No. 2022-cv-30195 (Boulder Cty., Co.)